Jozty/website/content/functions/whereAll.md

 ---
-title: whereAll function
+title: WhereAll function
-description: a thorough tour of whereAll function
+description: Check whether  a specs objects whose properties are predicate functions.
+Each predicate is applied to the value of the corresponding property of the test object.
+Returns true if all the predicates are satisfied, false otherwise (returns false if there is no predicated functions)
+keywords: WhereAll
 ---

 ## WhereAll